dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. Else a set containing a single variable whose name is the identifier and whose type is the pattern's required type (which may have been inferred).
-The variable is final if the surrounding `patternVariableDeclaration` has a `final` modifier.
+The variable is final if and only if the surrounding `patternVariableDeclaration` has a `final` modifier.

 #### Scope